 10 Things to Expect when Downsizing – 1 of 10

 Considering downsizing?
 We talk to people every day that have taken on this process.
 It may be harder than you think to pare down.
-You will need to be mentally ready for this move.
 After all, this may be the first time you are not moving up to something you envision as bigger and better.
 For many people streamlining your home and possessions to a more manageable size can be a freeing experience.
 Freeing you of a lot of responsibility, lawn care, house cleaning, and expense.
 Freedom to spend your energy on other things beyond house management.
 Happy or sad: no matter your situation, there are a few things you need to expect.

 These lessons learned may be helpful as you begin the process of downsizing.